White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Joey Wentz will take the mound for the Detroit Tigers in the second of a four-game series against the Chicago White Sox and Gavin Sheets on Friday at 6:40 PM ET.
+Riley Greene and the Detroit Tigers will meet Luis Robert and the Chicago White Sox on Saturday at Comerica Park, at 1:10 PM ET.

-The Tigers are +115 moneyline underdogs in this matchup with the favored White Sox (-140).
-Chicago is favored on the run line (-1.5 with +120 odds).
-The over/under is 8.5 runs for this matchup (with -110 odds to hit the over and -110 odds on the under).
+Oddsmakers list the Tigers as -115 favorites on the moneyline, while giving the underdog White Sox -105 moneyline odds to win.
+A 9-run over/under has been set in the contest.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.